 - Whether the permitted use will be appropriate in the immediate area and the relationship of the use to the surrounding area and to the City as a whole.
-(The subject property is at the perimeter of an established residential area of single- and multi-family homes.
+(The subject property is at the perimeter of an established residential area of single-family homes, apartment dwellers, and rural residential properties.
 Without sound mitigation measures, allowing outdoor music could introduce an incompatible land use to adjacent residents.
 The site appears capable of accommodating the required number of parking spaces.
 Parking, landscaping, and other site development standards will be reviewed for compliance during site plan review of the necessary commercial permit.) - Whether the zoning change is in accord with any existing or proposed public schools, streets, water supply, sanitary sewers, and other utilities to the area.
 (The proposed use does not appear to conflict with any of these elements.
-Although, site utility upgrades may be identified during the house conversion and permitting process.) - How other areas designated for similar development will be affected.
-(Allowing outdoor music would not likely affect nearby areas designated for similar development.) - Any other factors that will substantially affect the public health, safety, morals, or general welfare.
-(The use of outdoor music could negatively impact the health and general welfare of the public in neighboring residential areas.) - Whether the request is consistent with the Comprehensive Plan: see below
+Although, site utility upgrades may be identified during the house conversion and site plan process.) - How other areas designated for similar development will be affected.
+(Allowing outdoor music would not likely affect nearby areas designated for similar development.)